luke2533/coin_vue/README.md

 - Delete button issue

 Issue #5 - Delete button links to page that doesn't exist due to record_id not being regonised

+### 6.44 Portfolio displays but not the individual coins, holdings, value, etc

+Additions:

+- Improvements to portfolio functionalty
+- Portfolio page displays the porfolio but not the individual coins, holdings, value, etc

 ## 7.0 Deployment